tomjaguarpaw/H2/posts/improving-the-typed-process-documentation.md

 `typed-process` was always a great library but I couldn't tell at first because I couldn't make my way into the documentation.
-Hopefully my improvements make the library more accessible to newcomers.
+Hopefully my improvements make the library more accessible to newcomers.  `typed-process` is designed such that the types are an integral part of the documentation.
+My aim was to arrange the documentation to allow the types to speak for themselves.
 I would welcome your feedback on what I've done so far or your suggestions for what to do next.
 Please [contact me](http://web.jaguarpaw.co.uk/~tom/contact/).